Ingredients Lists

 • solvents used to dissolve the active ingredients;

-• binding agents such as gums, fats, or waxes which hold the product together;
+• binding agents such as gums, fats or waxes which hold the product together;

 • foaming agents;

-• chelating agents which remove unwanted metals;
+• chelating agents which remove unwanted metals that can cause product spoilage;

 • surfactants and emulsion stabilisers which stop oils/fats and water from separating;